theelous3/asks/docs/source/idioms.rst

 In the above example, ``sorted_results`` is a list of response objects in the same order as ``url_list``.

+There are of course many ways to achieve this, but the above is noob friendly.
+Another way of handling order would be a heapq, or managing it while iterating curio's taskgroups.

 Handling response body content (downloads etc.)
 ___________________________________________________________